Tuesday, January 1, 2019

 During our road trip to Spain I couldn’t help but picture the travel requirements of the pre-industrial age.
 Imagine I would have had to travel overland from the Netherlands to Spain.
 No highways, no railways.
 Horseback for the rich, wagons for the higher middle class, and by foot for the poor.
 That is, those that aren’t slaving away on the fields.

-But assuming one would have had the money and the time to travel, there would still have been a one-and-a-half to two-thousand kilometers, including some 1200 meter mountains.
-(Roads wouldn’t have been too straight pre-industrial.
+But assuming one would have had the money and the time to travel, there would still have been a one-and-a-half to two-thousand kilometers, including some 1200 meter high mountains.
+(Roads wouldn’t have been too straight pre-industrial, so it would probably have been a bit more.
 And just finding your way without road signs could have been quite… interesting.)
 Going at a good clip, taking one day rest per week, it would probably have taken 2000 / 50 / 6 * 7 = 1.5 month.
-At best, that is.
+At least.

 These days it’s easy.
 Hop in a plane and you’ll arrive a few hours later.
 Take the train or a car and in two days you are there, enjoying Tapas on Las Ramblas.